AtleSkaanes/Programming-notes/cpp/Classes/Classes in c++.md

 ### [[Structs in c++]]

-In a few words, a struct is a class that only have a few variables, and all of it's methods only manipulate the already given data.
+In a few words, a struct is a class that as a standard has its methods and members public.
+While all a class's methods and members are private, if not specified otherwise.
+However, structs are very rarely used this way, and are most often used to represent a dataset.
+Like a vector 2, or coordinates.

 ### [[Interfaces in c++]]

-Interfaces is a class that has method requirements, so if a new class inherits from the interface, it has to include those methods
+Interfaces are like class blueprints that other classes can inherit from, so if a new class inherits from the interface, it has to include all the methods the interface has.
+These functions can then be overwritten.

 ### [[Enums in c++]]

-Enums is an object that